oicr-gsi/pinery/pinery-ws/README.md

 ### Running in Tomcat

-Tomcat 7/8 is the recommended servlet container for Pinery as it offers greater flexibility, mainly related to using external configuration.
+Tomcat 7 or later is the recommended servlet container for Pinery as it offers greater flexibility, mainly related to using external configuration.

 You may wish to set the timezone explicitly, as not all source LIMS provide a time zone.
 It may also